therealmahmoud/Talking-Note_V2/README.md

 ## 📫&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to **file a new issue** with a respective title and description on the the [therealmahmoud](https://github.com/therealmahmoud) OR [mostafaturky1](https://github.com/mostafaturky1) repository.
+Feel free to **file a new issue** with a respective title and description on the [therealmahmoud](https://github.com/therealmahmoud) OR [mostafaturky1](https://github.com/mostafaturky1) repository.
 If you already found a solution to your problem, **we would love to review your pull request** !

 ## ✅&nbsp; Requirements